Jacobbrewer1/puppet-summary/README.md

 ```

 This will enable the `/upload` endpoint to only accept requests from within the cluster.
 This is done by checking the
-`X-Forwarded-For` header to see if the request has come from within the cluster.
+`Proxy-Authentication-Info` header to see if the request has come from within the cluster.
 This is useful if you are using
 something like Ambassador to expose the `/upload` endpoint to the internet.
 You would then use a proxy such as NGINX
 with authentication to allow access to the `/upload` endpoint.